 I joined the Westminster Department of Biology in the fall of 2009.
 I teach Cell and Molecular Biology, Cancer Biology, and Nuclear Structure and Function, as well as a number of introductory courses for the major and the Westminster liberal arts curriculum.

 I have Ph.D. in Molecular Biology, Cell Biology and Biochemistry from Brown University and performed post-doctoral research at the University of California, San Diego while also teaching at San Diego State University.

-I am co-chair of ResPAC, which serves the needs of biology students who have an interest in a career in scientific research.
+In addition to my role in the Biology Department I also serve as the Co-Director of Westminster's Drinko Center for Undergraduate Research and am the co-chair of ResPAC, which serves the needs of STEM students who have an interest in a career in scientific research.

-I am also a councilor in the Biology division of CUR (Council on Undergraduate Research) whose mission is to support and promote high-quality undergraduate student-faculty collaborative research and scholarship.
+I am also the Chair of the Biology division of CUR (Council on Undergraduate Research), and a member of the CUR executive board.
+The mission of CUR is to support and promote high-quality undergraduate student-faculty collaborative research and scholarship.